scastlara/graphcompare/README.md

 ### DESCRIPTION

 This script compares two or more DOT files and prints the resulting merged DOT file with different colors for each group.

-Dotcompare has some optional outputs: an svg venn diagram, an html file that contains a representation of the resulting merged graph, a table with the counts and a plot with information about the subgraphs within each DOT file.
+Dotcompare has some optional outputs: an svg venn diagram, an html file that contains a representation of the resulting merged graph, a table with the counts and a plot with informationabout the subgraphs within each DOT file.

 ### OPTIONS